Moody's Corporation Announces - GuruFocus.com

 |

-The Offer is subject to the satisfaction or waiver of certain conditions, which are set out in the Offer to Purchase, as amended by this press release, including the amended Maximum Purchase Amount, the Acceptance Priority Levels and the proration procedures.
+The Offer is subject to the satisfaction or waiver of certain conditions, which are set out in the Offer to Purchase, including the Maximum Purchase Amount, the Acceptance Priority Levels and the proration procedures.

 Moody’s has engaged Citigroup Global Markets Inc. (“Citigroup”) to act as the sole dealer manager (the “Dealer Manager”) in connection with the Offer, and has appointed Global Bondholder Services Corporation (“GBSC”) to serve as the depositary and information agent (the “Depositary and Information Agent”) for the Offer.
 Copies of the Offer to Purchase and related Offer documents are available via the Offer website at https%3A%2F%2Fwww.gbsc-usa.com%2Fmoodys%2F or by contacting GBSC via telephone at +1 (212) 430-3774 (collect) or +1 (855) 654 2014 (toll-free) or via e-mail at [email protected].
 Questions regarding the terms of the Offer should be directed to Citigroup at +1 (212) 723-6106 (collect) or +1 (800) 558-3745 (toll-free).